tannerbohn/tannerbohn.github.io/linksaver.markdown

 - Our brains appear to rewrite history so that the choices we make after an event seem to precede it.

-- Participants reported accuracy was highest  surpassing 30 per cent  when the delays were shortest.
+- Participants’ reported accuracy was highest – surpassing 30 per cent – when the delays were shortest.

 - Such findings may also imply that many of the choices we believe we make only appear to be signs of free will after the fact